Information, support and advice

 In as little as an hour, you could change the course of a young person’s life just by sharing your story or helping them to understand more about the world of work.

-The Enterprise M3 Give an hour campaign invites you to make a difference to the young people in your area by giving as little as one hour of your time.
+The Give an Hour campaign invites you to make a difference to the young people in your area by giving as little as one hour of your time.
 They would particularly like to hear from you if you own or work in a small or medium sized business.
 Hear from some of the employers who are already engaging with young people in their local areas, here.

 It might feel like an hour is too short to have a real impact, but they know from experience that an hour can create new perspectives and inspire new ideas.
 Just to hear someone’s career story or be able to speak to someone who can listen and give advice.
 Could you be that someone?